-- The natural discharge of cool groundwater is also critical for fish and aquatic life.
+- The natural discharge of cool groundwater is also critical for fish and other aquatic life.

-In a few areas in the state, long term declining groundwater levels indicate that more water is being withdrawn than is naturally recharged.
-A growing population and changing climate will likely continue this pressure.
-Finding opportunities to capture and store water when it is available, so it can be used later in the year when surface water is limited, is becoming increasingly important.
+In a few areas in the state, long-term declining groundwater levels indicate that more water is being withdrawn than is naturally recharged.
+A growing population and changing climate will likely continue this trend.
+Finding opportunities to capture and store water when it is available — so it can be used later in the year when surface water is limited — is becoming increasingly important.

 Aquifer storage and recovery

 Aquifer storage and recovery (ASR) has proven to be a cost-effective way to capture and store water when it is available so it can be used during times when it is limited.
-Groundwater storage can serve the same purposes as surface water reservoirs, without many of the issues and costs related to dams.
+Groundwater storage can serve the same purposes as surface water reservoirs, without many of the issues and costs associated with dams.